The Outpost (TV series)

 The Outpost is an American fantasy-adventure drama television series, acquired by The CW, which premiered on July 10, 2018.
 It was produced by Syfy's international channels for international broadcast.
 The series was renewed for a third season in October 2019 which premiered on October 8, 2020.
 Ahead of the third-season premiere, the series was picked up for an additional 13 episodes which ultimately became the fourth season.
 In September 2021, the series was canceled after four seasons and concluded on October 7, 2021.

 Premise

+My name is Talon.
+I'm the last Blackblood, or so I've been told.
+I escaped when Everit Dred killed all my people.
+I cut off the points of my ears to hide in plain sight.
+A tiny creature lives inside me, passed to me by my dying mother.
+It gives me the power to open portals to another world and summon powerful demons called Lu-Qiri.
+But I can only summon them when I have their names, something that's proving to be a challenge.
+The Prime Order wants me dead, but I've found sanctuary at the farthest edge of the Realm in a place known as The Outpost.